tic-ull/func_redis/README.md

     Set the value <value> to the key <key> in redis.

 3. ```redis del <key>```
-    Deletes the key-value pair in redis
+    Deletes the key-value pair in redis.

 ## Contribute and collaborate

 Im open to contributions, if you make a pull-request I will merge it.
 Also you can contact with me in my mail lumasepa at gmail and ask for any doubt that you can have.

-## AUTHORS

-func_redis is written by Sergio Medina Toledo (lumasepa at gmail)